wpbindt/hotel-kata/README.md

 Users should be able to obtain which rooms are available, given an arrival and departure date.

 Users should be able to initiate a booking by specifying room number, arrival date and departure date.
-If the room is available in the given time period, this results in the creation a booking.
+If the room is available in the given time period, this results in the creation of a booking.

 A booking can have 3 statuses:
 - Reserved